polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 Learn use overleaf and Visual Studio code write and compile LaTex in Robotic inference project write up report:
 ![][image2]
 ![][image3]

+#### Sarah Majors
+Complete 6.4 and 6.5 of Udacity course.
+Also make a pacman package for PySyft since it is not in the AUR yet.